Compliance Obligations – Definition

 Relationship of elements of ISO 14001:2015 standard relevant for compliance management.

-Consistent with the environmental policy, the intended output of the environmental management system include fulfillment of compliance obligations.
+Consistent with the environmental policy, the intended output of the environmental management system includes fulfillment of compliance obligations.

 As part of managing change, the organization should address planned and unplanned changes to ensure that the unintended consequences of these changes do not have a negative effect on the intended outcomes of the environmental management system.
 Examples of change include changes in compliance obligations.